fanluo12/LC/1D-DynamicProgramming/README.md

 ## 322. Coin Change
 Create dp array of amount + 1 to represent change ways.
 We use MAX_VALUE to represent it could not be changes and fill dp array.
 We set dp[0] to 0
 For loop from 0 to amount, each amount we nested for loop through coin, once amount - coin >= 0 means we can change this amount and we update dp[this amount] as minimum of itself and dp[this amount - coin] + 1 if dp[this amount - coin] is NOT MAX_VALUE(unchangeable)

+## 152. Maximum Product Subarray
+Large positive multiply large positive will get greater value.
+However, smaller negative value multiply smaller negative value would also get greater positive value.
+So we need to update positive product as large as we can, in the same time update negative product as smaller as we can.
+Each time looping we need to see if positive product * current value large or negative product * current value large